davidde/notes/webhosting/0--faq.md

   - Namesilo
   - Porkbun

-  => Since at the time of writing, .app domains were not yet available from Cloudflare and Namesilo, I ended up going with Porkbun.
+  => Since at the time of writing, `.app` domains were not yet available from Cloudflare and Namesilo,
+     we ended up going for Porkbun.
 No regrets, they're great on all counts.

 * \[Subjective] What are the best VPS hosting providers, considering pricing vs quality (and ease of use)?
   - Digital Ocean
   - Vultr
   - Linode

-  => I ended up going for Vultr because of the great UI and their $2.5/month plan, **but** this plan seems permanently sold out ...
+  => We ended up going for Vultr because of the great UI and an $2.5/month plan
-  Might try Digital Ocean next time since they have other advantages.
+     that is ideal for small test projects. **But** since this plan seems to be permanently sold out, we might as well try Digital Ocean next time since they have other advantages.

 * What is a subdomain?
   Domain: `www.mydomain.com`